| Ode

 President, Avalanche Press

-When it comes to holidays, modern Western Christianity just doesn’t get it.
+Christmas is just too much for only one day.
+Western Christianity used to know that.
 Islam and Judaism have kept their multi-day holiday periods, and even invented holidays like Kwanzaa understand how it’s supposed to work.
-But Christmas, once a 12-day mid-winter celebration, has been allowed to dwindle to just one day (one morning, really) under the twin pressures of industrial employers not wanting to grant any additional leave just before their books close for the year and marketers building their campaigns to culminate in one spectacular orgy of consumerism.
+But Christmas, once a 12-day mid-winter celebration, has been allowed to dwindle to just one day (one morning, really) under the twin pressures of industrial employers not wanting to grant any additional leave just before their books close for the year and marketers building their campaigns to culminate in one spectacular orgy of consumerism, also timed to close the year’s ledger.

-Or to put it in practical terms: it’s a whole lot harder for that bitter, spiteful old in-law to ruin 12 days than it is just one.
+Or to put it in practical terms: it’s a whole lot harder (but sadly, not impossible) for that bitter, spiteful old in-law to get plastered and ruin 12 days than it is just one.

 Celebration of December 25th as a feast day long pre-dates